 County-procured fuel costs less than fuel purchased commercially.
 Therefore, County vehicles shall be fueled at County fueling stations whenever possible.
-When commercial fueling is required, County fuel credit cards shall be used (refer to County Administrative Policy No. Chapter VII (A) - 2 Gasoline Credit Cards), and only at self-service pumps.
+When commercial fueling is required, County fuel credit cards shall be used, and only at self-service pumps.
 Other County credit cards (Travel or Procurement), personal credit cards or cash shall not be used.
 For gasoline vehicles, only regular unleaded grade shall be purchased unless specifically required by the vehicle manufacturer.

-In the event of a vehicle breakdown, or problems with fuel credit cards, drivers shall contact the Deputy Director - Fleet Services or his or her designated representative to authorize use of alternate repair facilities.
-To obtain approval, contact the Fleet Services dispatch office at 805-672-2060.
+In the event of a vehicle breakdown, or problems with fuel credit cards, drivers shall contact Fleet Services to authorize use of alternate repair facilities.
+To obtain approval, contact the Fleet Services office at 805-672-2060.
 If approved, reimbursement claims shall be sent to the Deputy Director - Fleet Services.
-Charges for anything other than emergency repair (e.g., car wash, food, sundries and personal items) are prohibited. -All receipts and invoices are to be forwarded to the Deputy Director - Fleet Services for approval.
+Charges for anything other than emergency repair (e.g., car wash, food, sundries and personal items) are prohibited.
+All receipts and invoices are to be forwarded to the Deputy Director - Fleet Services for approval.